Roland's Sweep Attack Crusader Speed Farming Variation

 You will still be taking advantage of the full 6-piece set bonuses of Rolands, incorporating 5 of the 6 available pieces according to your best rolls.
 The cubed Ring of Royal Grandeur allows you to tinker with additional bonuses, most notably the inclusion of the Sage's Journey set for Death's Breath farming.
 Take Sage's Ribbon and Sage's Passage for example, and then complete both bonuses with the RoRG.

 When speed farming, the timing based nature of Convention of Elements will be misplaced, so you can swap to the consistent damage increase from a Stone of Jordan.
-It is also recommended to swap away from the Endless Walk set, as it promotes a static fighting style unfit for normal rifts; use the more offensive combo of Avarice Band and The Flavor of Time.
+It is also recommended to swap away from the Endless Walk set, as it promotes a static fighting style unfit for normal rifts; use the more offensive combo of Avarice Band and Squirt's Necklace.
 Avarice Band's pickup radius bonus is an incredible boon during speed farming, as it benefits not only your movement speed through a socketed Boon of the Hoarder, but also negates downtime picking up progression orbs and gold.
-The recommended amulet is The Flavor of Time, whose revised legendary power now doubles the duration of Pylons, greatly smoothing out farming runs with these powerful bonuses.
+The recommended amulet is Squirt's Necklace, which provides an additional damage multiplier to the build.
+The former favorite, The Flavor of Time, can now be worn by the follower and its powers Emanated to you — providing those valuable double duration of Pylons, greatly smoothing out farming runs with these powerful bonuses.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.